nickpainter/jQuerify/README.md

   - Access jQuery capabilities from console.
   - Updated for Safari to conform to its strict URL encoding.
-  - Last updated May, 2012
+  - Last updated 06-07-2017 by Nick Painter in order to add support for the latest version of jQuery

 ### Credits